TonbridgeMakerSpace/TonbridgeMakerSpace.github.io/content/about-us/index.md

 ## When do we meet?

-Meetings have been organised via Meetup.com and we have alternated between a “maker” meeting at the Angel Centre, Tonbridge, and a “social” meeting every two weeks at Fuggles Beer Cafe.
+Meetings have been organised via [Meetup.com](https://www.meetup.com/tonbridge-maker-space/) and we have alternated between a “maker” meeting at the Angel Centre, Tonbridge, and a “social” meeting two weeks afterwards at Fuggles Beer Cafe.
 Before organising via meetup, meetings were ad-hoc and mostly social.

 ## What is the plan for the future?